ixboy/countries-covid19-tracker/README.md

 ### ✅ Prerequisites
 - Any modern web browser.
 - Any source-code editor (VSCode recommended).
-- npm and yarn installed
+- npm, node and yarn installed